kasslent/clc-digital-skills/_lessons/module-5.2.md

 >## Exercise: Let's Create A Form for Our Website!
 >
 >Take a few minutes and create a form for your website.
 For example, a contact form for your visitors to leave you a message on your site.
-[Here's an example](exercises/module1/project-one-sample/contact.html) of a form you could build.
+You can either add a form to your existing index.html file in a section, or create a new html document. e.g. contact.html.
+If you decide to create a new html document, make sure to copy over the head, nav, footer and anything else from the home page you want to keep on the about page.   <a href="exercises/module5/project-one-final.zip" download>Here's a copy of the finished first project</a>d if you don't want to add the form to your own work.](exercises/module5/project-one-final/contact.html) of a form you could build.
 >
 >This is the HTML for the example site's form:
 >